binaryage/xrefresh/index.md

     defer_time: 0.5 # aggregation time for events
     sleep_time: 0.1 # don't hung cpu in main loop

-As you can see, by default monitor watches your home directory excluding all under ~/Library.
+As you can see, by default monitor watches your home directory excluding all under `~/Library`.
 You are encouraged to modify paths section to map to your working project directories.

 By default config file is searched first in current directory and then in your home directory.
-You may also specify path to config file via --config parameter.
+You may also specify path to config file via `--config` parameter.

 ## FAQ